 from the four quarters of the earth.

-This king will gather together all of the surviving peoples of Israel and Judah who are scattered throughout the world.
+This king would gather together all of the surviving peoples of Israel and Judah who were scattered throughout the world.
 The passage goes on to describe the defeat of their enemies at the hands of Israel and the Lord.

-Isaiah writes about a coming judgement and destruction of Jerusalem.
-Everything they know and find familiar will be gone.
-But, as with the renewal of a covenant and a future for David’s line, so Isaiah hold out the image of a restored and glorious Jerusalem.
-Jerusalem’s destruction will have a cleansing effect, resulting in a Jerusalem that was better than what they could imagine.
+Isaiah wrote about a coming judgment and the destruction of Jerusalem.
+Everything they knew and found familiar would be gone.
+But, as with the renewal of a covenant and a future for David’s line, Isaiah held out the image of a restored and glorious Jerusalem.
+Jerusalem’s destruction would have a cleansing effect, resulting in a Jerusalem that was better than what they could imagine.

 Not only will Jerusalem be the home of God’s throne, but the scattered exiles will return to Jerusalem to worship God there.
 Isaiah 27:13 says that “in that day a great trumpet will sound.
 Those who were perishing in Assyria and those who were exiled in Egypt will come and worship the LORD on the holy mountain in Jerusalem.”
 That day is The Day of the Lord, a time when God cleanses the world of evil and restores creation to its original state.
 And when that occurs, God’s people will be restored to Jerusalem.